Salerno is a delightful coastal town on the eastern edge of the popular Amalfi Coast, home to a number of stunning sights.

 Church of Santa Maria de Lama

-You know when you just happen to be in the right place at the right time?
+Do you know when you just happen to be in the right place at the right time?
 Well, that’s how I discovered this church.
-I was walking back to the Cathedral after visiting the Minerva’s Gardens when I saw a little sign indicating the Church of Santa Maria de Lama.
+I was walking back to the Cathedral after visiting Minerva’s Gardens when I saw a little sign indicating the Church of Santa Maria de Lama.
 Sadly, it appeared to be closed but when I tried to open the portal (because I always give it a try…) I noticed that it wasn’t and…wow, what a surprise!
 This little church is one of the oldest in Salerno and preserves some beautiful, ancient frescoes.

 The church was built when Salerno was under the Lombard power, between the X and the XI centuries.
 Today it’s run by the volunteers of the Italian Touring Club, who open it to visitors a couple of days a week.